Structural constraints to compare phenomenal experience: The partial ordered experiential structure

-In other words, assuming: i) a poset structure ii) the definition \ref{deforder} and iii) mappings $f_j$, then interactions given by the application of $f_j$ are the only ones comparable, i.e. between horizontal lines or levels in example \ref{example3}, but not between configuration within the same levels.
-This is because, mathematically, configurations at the same level are considered different, however, simultaneously, there is no mathematical way, in this structure, to quantify the difference between, for example, $G\otimes H \otimes K$ and $G\otimes K \otimes H$.
-This mathematical constraint extends to more complex experiential configurations.
-For instance, the form $G\odot H \otimes K$ is less complex than $G\odot H \odot K$.
+In other words, assuming: i) a poset structure, ii) the definition \ref{deforder} and iii) mappings $f_j$, then interactions given by the application of $f_j$ are the only ones comparable, i.e. between horizontal lines or levels in example \ref{example3}, but not between configurations within the same levels.
+This is because, qualitatively, configurations at the same level are considered different; however, simultaneously, there is no mathematical way, in this structure, to quantify the difference between, for example, $G\otimes H \otimes K$ and $G\otimes K \otimes H$.
+This mathematical constraint extends to other experiential configurations.
+For instance, the form $G\odot H \otimes K$ is less actual than $G\odot H \odot K$.
 Yet, $G\odot H \otimes K$ is not comparable with $G\otimes H \odot K$, since these configurations do not have a defined order within the structure (i.e. only configurations satisfying the conditions in definition \ref{deforder} are comparable).
-This structural constraint makes it impossible to quantify and compare (bigger or smaller than the other) layer configurations at the same level.
+This structural and mathematical constraint makes it impossible to quantify and compare (bigger or smaller than other) layer configurations at the same level.

 \begin{example} Let's consider "tasting wine" as a subjective experience $T \otimes B \otimes F \otimes ...
 T_{n}$ as in example \ref{example_wine}, and seeing a "beautiful landscape" requiring visual layers $V$, beauty $Y$, and several layers that constitute the landscape $L_{m}$ such that $V \otimes Y \otimes L_{1} \otimes L_{2} \otimes...
 L_{m}$.
 In this toy example, seeing the landscape might have more aspects than testing wine, as far as we phenomenologically find $n \le m$.
 Otherwise, there is no way to say which one is more actual than the other. \end{example}

 This structural conclusion makes phenomenological sense, i.e. how could we distinguish a configuration of experiences having more actuality and unity than another configuration having the same group of aspects but ordered differently, or having the same number of experiential aspects but of a different kind?